swshon/sidnet/README.md

 # Performance evaluation on Voxceleb1 test benchmark test using voxceleb1 training set (EER)
 Scoring was done using Cosine similarity.
-Note these result only use voxceleb1 development dataset for training.
+Note these result only use voxceleb1 development dataset (total 1211 speakers) for training.
 There's no training data augmentation using noise or Room Impulse Response (RIR).

     5 layer CNN + Softmax: 7.06%
     5 layer CNN + Additive Margin Softmax (AMS) : 6.16%